 4 Effective Ways to Incorporate Keywords into Your Landing Pages

-If you’re looking to guide your web visitors further down your sales funnel, or get them to sign up to your newsletters, then you need to use landing pages — they do such a phenomenal job at compelling your visitors into taking action.
+If you're looking to guide your web visitors further down your sales funnel or get them to sign up for your newsletters, then you need to use landing pages — they do such a phenomenal job at compelling your visitors into taking action.

 The good news is, creating a landing page for your website is relatively easy to do.

-With any drag & drop landing page builder in the market today, providing you the tools needed to build, customize and publish a landing page, there really is no reason not to add one tbo your site.
+With any drag & drop landing page builder in the market today providing you the tools needed to build, customize and publish a landing page, there really is no reason not to add one to your site.

 You can always take advantage of pre-made landing page templates like the ones found in Landingi to start converting site visitors right away.

-But remember, just because you have a landing page on your website, doesn’t mean it will produce the results you’re looking for.
+But remember, just having a landing page on your website doesn't mean it will produce the results you're expecting.

 After all, you’ll need to optimize your landing page just as you would any other webpage on your site.